rocketeers/docs/Getting-started.md

 "anahkiasen/rocketeer": "dev-master"
 ```

-If you're using Laravel 4.0, you'll also need to add the following map to the `classmap` array :
+If you're using Laravel 4.0, you'll also need to require `"illuminate/remote": "dev-master"` and add the following map to the `classmap` array :

 ```json
 "vendor/illuminate/remote"